Sundhedsdatastyrelsen/ehdsi/country-a-service/README.md

 To run the Country A service (the "epps-application") we need to have some configuration in place.
 Look at `epps-application/src/main/resources/application.yml` for the application configuration.

-In order to authenticate with the NSP test services we need to have a keystore with certificate and private key.
-The `app.sts.keystore` configuration values must point to this keystore.

 ## Running this project locally / runLocal.sh

 ```runLocal.sh``` is a script that runs commands to help speed up the implementation and testing of services by running services